801labs/freq51/src/faq.md

   **LongFast** is the default **channel name** when using the **LONG_FAST** modem preset. **LONG_FAST** is a preset (like MEDIUM_FAST, SHORT_FAST, etc.) that bundles LoRa parameters.

 - **How do I know I’m connected?**
   Seeing other nodes in your node list is a good sign.
-Try a message to LongFast or a direct message to a known node.
+Try a message to MediumFast or a direct message to a known node.